 SANDHILL CRANE

-Antigone canadensis canadensis, A. c. tabida Status: Abundant regular spring and fall migrant central, common west, uncommon east.
+Antigone canadensis canadensis, A. c. tabida Status: Increasing.
+Abundant regular spring and fall migrant central, common west, uncommon east.
 Rare regular breeder locally statewide.
 Rare casual summer visitor statewide.
 Rare casual winter visitor central Platte River Valley, accidental east.
 Documentation: Specimen: UNSM ZM7836, 19 Mar 1959 Overton, Dawson Co.
-Taxonomy: This species was moved recently from […]
+Taxonomy: This species was moved recently […]

 GREATER PRAIRIE-CHICKEN